-When Vladimir Putin touches down in New Delhi on Thursday for a two-day official visit, the spotlight will be on one issue above all: the persistent trade imbalance between India and the Russian Federation.
+When Vladimir Putin touches down in New Delhi today for a two-day official visit, the spotlight will be on one issue above all: the persistent trade imbalance between India and Russia.

 The talks between him and Narendra Modi are expected to explore ways to lower duties, reduce non-tariff barriers, ease movement of skilled and semi-skilled workers, and strengthen cooperation in sectors such as energy, defence, health care and civil nuclear power.